Skip to main content

 WRA led the project from conception through entitlement and currently manages the bank operations and provides land management services.

-WRA Landscape Restoration strategically controls artichoke thistle (Cynara cardunculus), yellow starthistle (Centaurea solstitialis), and distaff thistle (Carthamus lanatus).
-By reducing the cover of the weeds, native plants important to the butterfly can thrive, helping that species.
-In addition, the dense thistles can hamper the movement of the frog across the uplands.
-By removing them it helps maintain movement corridors for the frog to disperse throughout the property.
+WRA also manages subconsultant-led weed control efforts, including the strategic management of artichoke thistle (Cynara cardunculus), yellow starthistle (Centaurea solstitialis), and distaff thistle (Carthamus lanatus).
+Reducing invasive weed cover allows native plants that are important to the butterfly to thrive, supporting its long-term habitat needs.
+In addition, dense thistle stands can restrict frog movement across upland areas.
+Their removal helps maintain open movement corridors, allowing frogs to disperse more easily throughout the property.

 Impact